 NOTE: When needed, the instructor will communicate with the students using their TTU email addresses.
-At the beginning of the semester, the instructor will send out two special email messages.
-One is to confirm the students' email addresses, the other one is about Webwork.
+At the beginning of the semester, the instructor will send out two messages, one to confirm the students' email addresses, and another to inform about Webwork.
 If a student does not receive those messages by Tuesday, August 25, 2020, he/she must contact the instructor immediately.